Amer-Jalabi/tcp_udp_net_tester_coursework/README.md

 ## How It Works

-1. The server listens for incoming TCP or UDP connections.
-2. The client sends data packets continuously for a specified duration.
-3. The server records received data and timestamps.
-4. Bandwidth and other metrics are calculated and logged during and after the test.
+The tool measures network bandwidth using both TCP and UDP protocols:

+- **TCP**: The client connects to the server, sends data, and calculates real-time bandwidth, packet loss, and jitter.
+All TCP metrics are **logged and saved on the client side**.
+- **UDP**: The client sends packets to the server without acknowledgments.
+Metrics such as packet loss and bandwidth are **calculated and logged on the server side**.

+Multi-threading is used to handle multiple clients concurrently:
+- For TCP, one thread per client on the server manages the connection.
+- For UDP, the server processes incoming packets from multiple clients simultaneously.

-## Usage (Example)
+## Usage

 Before running the server run (in an empty terminal):
 ```bash